Holistic Student Potential: A Future-Oriented Approach to Higher Education

 What are the benefits of implementing holistic admissions?

 Higher education’s mission transcends just imparting knowledge.
 It’s about shaping individuals who can positively impact the world around them.
-Universities should aim to cultivate communities where diverse perspectives thrive and students are prepared to tackle the complex challenges of our rapidly changing world.
+Universities should aim to cultivate communities where various perspectives thrive and students are prepared to tackle the complex challenges of our rapidly changing world.
 This vision aligns well with a holistic approach to student assessment.

 A holistic assessment of student potential gives universities the chance to align their student admissions more closely with their mission.
 If the goal is to nurture individuals who can solve multifaceted problems, collaborate effectively across disciplines, and understand varied perspectives, then looking beyond grades becomes essential.
 The world doesn’t require mere fact regurgitators.
 Instead, it needs thinkers, innovators, and resilient individuals who can adapt to an ever-evolving landscape.